 While masks, social distancing and hand hygiene can prevent 85 percent of COVID cases, vaccines are key to returning to the lifestyles and workplaces we enjoyed before the pandemic.

 No. The vaccines only contain a piece of the virus.
 Depending on the vaccine, it either contains the piece of the virus that tells our body to make the spike protein or it contains the spike protein itself.
 The spike protein is what the virus uses to attach to our cells and start an infection.
 The body then makes antibodies to the spike protein, which protect people against COVID-19 should they be exposed to the virus.
 The vaccine does not contain the whole virus, so it is impossible to get COVID-19 by getting vaccinated.

 Vaccines are going to be critical to get rid of the pandemic.
 It’s much safer to get a vaccine than to contract COVID-19.

-As of Dec 31, 2020, more than 2.2 million kids in the United States have been infected, and thousands of them have been hospitalized with COVID-19.
+As of May 6 2021, over 3.85 million children have tested positive for COVID-19 since the onset of the pandemic.
 At least 180 previously healthy kids have died of COVID.
 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents, and teachers.
 Vaccines are going to be critical to get rid of the pandemic.
 It’s much safer to get the vaccine than to contract the disease.